Burl Mast's Red Barn

 Since those early days, I went on to learn my way around on the viola, mandolin, mandola, guitar, uke, 10-string cittern, tenor-, cello- and 5-string banjos, stand-up bass, electric bass, "Dobro" (resophonic guitar) and other stringed instruments.
 In my earlier days I had already learned alto and tenor saxophones, glochenspiel, marimba, xylophone, cello, french horn, coronet, trumpet, tympani, drums, organ and of course piano which was my instrument of choice.
 This was all of huge benefit when being accepted to the composer's school.

 My interest in bluegrass led me to many lifelong friends and participation in many different bands.
-My first serious bluegrass band was called "The High Peaks Boys" and was comprised of Pete Richardson, Rocky Richardson, Lauren "Ricky" Payro, Tom Wallace, Dave Warner and me.
+My first serious bluegrass band was called "The High Peaks Boys" and was comprised of Pete Richardson, Rocky Richardson, Lauren "Ricky" Payro, Tom Wallace, Dave Warner (Dave's my brother) and me.

 We started "The High Peaks Bluegrass League" and signed up over 600 members (See the "ABL & HPBL" page on this site).
 We had several Bluegrass festivals in the late seventies and early 1980's.